Turkish people: Prehistory, Ancient era, and Early Middle Ages

 First inhabited by modern humans during the Late Paleolithic, present-day Turkey was home to various ancient peoples.
 The Hattians were assimilated by the Hittites and other Anatolian peoples.
 Classical Anatolia transitioned into cultural Hellenization after Alexander the Great's conquests, and later Romanization during the Roman and Byzantine eras.

 According to historians and linguists, the Proto-Turkic language originated in Central-East Asia, potentially in Altai-Sayan region, Mongolia or Tuva.
 Initially, Proto-Turkic speakers were potentially both hunter-gatherers and farmers; they later became nomadic pastoralists.
 Early and medieval Turkic groups exhibited a wide range of both East Asian and West-Eurasian physical appearances and genetic origins, in part through long-term contact with neighboring peoples such as Iranic, Mongolic, Tocharian, Uralic and Yeniseian peoples.
 In Central Asia, the earliest surviving Turkic language texts, found on the eighth-century Orkhon inscription monuments, were erected by the Göktürks in the sixth century CE, and include words not common to Turkic but found in unrelated Inner Asian languages.
 Although the ancient Turks were nomadic, they traded wool, leather, carpets, and horses for grain, silk, wood, and vegetables, and also had large ironworking stations in the south of the Altai Mountains during the 600s CE.
 Most of the Turkic peoples were followers of Tengrism, sharing the cult of the sky god Tengri, although there were also adherents of Manichaeism, Nestorian Christianity, and Buddhism.
 Byzantine era Anatolia served as a center of Christianity, with the Eastern Orthodox Church being based in Constantinople.
 However, during the Muslim conquests, the Turks entered the Muslim world proper as slaves, the booty of Arab raids and conquests.
 The Turks began converting to Islam after the Muslim conquest of Transoxiana through the efforts of missionaries, Sufis, and merchants.
 Although initiated by the Arabs, the conversion of the Turks to Islam was filtered through Persian and Central Asian culture.
 Under the Umayyads, most were domestic servants, whilst under the Abbasid Caliphate, increasing numbers were trained as soldiers.
-By the ninth century, Turkish commanders were leading the caliphs' Turkish troops into battle.
-As the Abbasid Caliphate declined, Turkish officers assumed more military and political power by taking over or establishing provincial dynasties with their own corps of Turkish troops.
+By the ninth century, Turkic commanders were leading the caliphs' Turkic troops into battle.
+As the Abbasid Caliphate declined, Turkic officers assumed more military and political power by taking over or establishing provincial dynasties with their own corps of Turkic troops.